-In a podcast with Decoder, she said that these statistics pushed her away from starting her own tech startup, and instead drew her closer to creating a VC fund which breaks the bias, something she now considers her “calling”.
+In a podcast with Decoder, she said that these statistics pushed her away from starting her own tech startup, and instead drew her closer to creating a VC fund that breaks the bias, something she now considers her “calling”.

 Peter Arvai (He/him)

-Peter Arvai is the executive chair and co-founder of cloud-based presentation platform Prezi used by over 100 million people to give slide-shows some much needed flair.
+Peter Arvai is the executive chair and co-founder of cloud-based presentation platform Prezi used by over 100 million people to give slide shows some much-needed flair.
 Arvai is a known advocate for inclusive workplaces that stimulate creativity.